zeyadelhalawany9th/Weather-REST-API-APP/README.md

 # Weather-REST-API-APP
-An Android mobile application using a REST API to show a selected city's weather reports.
+An Android mobile application using a REST API to show a selected city's weather reports on the current day and the next five days.
-MetaWeather API, Volley library and asynchronous code (callbacks) were used in this project.
+MetaWeather API and Volley library were used in this project.